rafael-burger/E155-Final-Project-Website/README.md

 # Volumetric Display

-This website documents the Rafael Burger and Tjaard Van Löben Sels to create a 3-d display generated from a rotating LED plane.
+Website documenting volumetric display built by Rafael Burger and Tjaard Van Loben Sels.
+The volumetric display works by method of rotating an array of LEDs such that the LEDs trace out a cylindrical volume.
+The active LEDs are updated 64 times during each rotation, which the form 64 radial slices of the produced 3-dimensional image.